 Mixed Media Editor

-Dan Cafaro is the founder and publisher of Atticus Books, a fiery multimedia press based in Madison, New Jersey (or wherever Dan is living at the moment).
-Dan is a rabble-rousing old soul with a penchant for satire and sun-dried tomatoes.
+Though no longer with Atticus, Dan Cafaro is the founder of the Atticus literary brand–both the online magazine and the book press.
+For this, we will forever pay him gratitude.
+He is a rabble-rousing old swordsman with a penchant for satire and sun-dried tomatoes.
 Despite his eternal hunt for meticulous prose, he is an untrained metaphor grifter and frequent abuser—Strunk & White, take that—of the closed em dash.
-Atticus Review is his celestial firstborn (and she swears on a stack of City Lights pocket paperbacks that she will become a galactic hitchhiker when she grows up).
+Atticus Review was his celestial firstborn (and she has sworn to Dan on a stack of City Lights pocket paperbacks and Evergreen Review back issues that she will become a galactic hitchhiker when she grows up).